cloudmesh/classes/docs/source/i524/index.rst

   secret information such as passwords
 * Assume your colleagues does the work, so you get lazy
 * Underestimating the **time** it takes to do deployments
+* Not reading our piazza posts and repeating the same question over and over
+* Sending mail to instructors, which will be out of principal deleted and not read.
+Instead you should use piazza
+* Not using Piazza to communicate and instead use CANVAS.
+We will be deleting all canvas posts after we have established you can post to piazza.
+Which will be the first week of class.

 Refernces
 ---------